 The Legacy of the Blood Ravens is a sprawling fan fiction written by multiple authors that covers key points in the history of the Blood Ravens chapter of Space Marines.
 Each story puts emphasis on expansion, including dozens of new characters while also giving the events a more cinematic feel.
 The results are stories that seem much more like novels than video games.In chronological order, The Legacy of the Blood Ravens includes:Firestorm Over Kronus by TheBloodyMagpie, also known as math792d.
 It marks the exploits of Akileus, a Space Marine in the 1st Company of the Blood Ravens chapter.
 Under the command of 4th Company Captain Davian Thule, and his own Captain Gaius, Akileus battles traitors, aliens and heretics on the contested world of Kronus.
 It is still in progress and can be found here.Battle Lines by Arcsquad12, who is the troper of the same name, Arcsquad12.
 It outlines the defeat of the Blood Ravens in the Kaurava system.
 From the perspective of Captain Cyrus of the 10th Company, the story shows the folly of Captain Boreale and the devastating losses that the Blood Ravens suffer.
 It is still in progress and can be found here.Nothing But A List of Names to Mark His Ascension by Darkeldar, also known as Augustine.
 The largest story in the Legacy, Nothing But A List of Names to Mark His Ascension spans the entirety of Dawn of War II.
 It provides perspectives from every faction involved and some that are never mentioned.
 As the largest of the stories, it has more divergences than the others, but not enough to move into full AU territory.
-It is still in progress (and will be for some time), and is found here.Additionally, there is a planned series of short stories set during the conflict on Meridian, written by Arcsquad12.
-The first of these, By the Will of the Emperor, can be found here.When adding tropes, please ensure that they are not used the same way as the sourcematerial.
+It is still in progress (and will be for some time), and is found here.Additionally, there are a series of stories starring the Daredevils squad of Imperial Guardsmen (who are also featured in other stories) set during the ten years between Chaos Rising and Retribution.
+Aptly titled Daredevils: A Dawn of War Collection, this series is written by Arcsquad12.
+This collection can be found here.When adding tropes, please ensure that they are not used the same way as the sourcematerial.

 The Legacy of the Blood Ravens as a whole provides examples of: